Power Shift: How Departures and Data Are Redrawing the IPL 2025 Playoff Race

 - May 18

-With 58 matches in the books, the playoff picture is finally starting to take shape.
-But this season’s story has taken a turn: a schedule reshuffle and the departure of overseas stars have tilted the balance.
-So, who’s still soaring, and who’s suddenly scrambling?
+With 58 matches played, the playoff picture is starting to take shape.
+But this season’s story has shifted: a schedule reshuffle and the departure of several overseas stars have tilted the balance.
+So, who’s still soaring, and who’s scrambling?
 Let’s dive into the data.

 Reminder: How the Rankings Work

-To make fair comparisons across teams with uneven match counts, I’ve normalized all player ratings as if every franchise had played 11 matches (the fewest any team has played so far).
-Players who missed games aren’t penalized, but are less likely to rack up run and wicket aggregates which inherently reduce their impact.
+To make fair comparisons across teams with uneven match counts, all player ratings are normalized as if every franchise had played 11 matches — the fewest any team has played so far.
+Players who missed games aren’t penalized but are less likely to accumulate run and wicket aggregates that inherently reduce their impact.
 (More on the model and methodology here).

 The Top 3: Who’s Lighting It Up?